leskhq/LESK-Module_Reservation/README.md

 None.

 # Installing and activating
 Once a new module is detected by the framework, a site administrator can go to the "Modules administration" page and first initialize the module, then enable it for all authorized users to have access.

+# Configuration
+None.